Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The remote isn't horrible, but it can be annoying sometimes.
 I've experienced lag at times when trying to select an app from the home screen, and sometimes it takes five or ten seconds for the TV to power on.
 The best button on the remote is the Google voice command feature, which is a huge time saver when searching videos on Youtube.
 Press the button, speak into the microphone on the remote, and your content appears moments later.

-The button configuration on this remote is poorly laid out in my opinion.
+The button configuration on this remote is poorly laid out, in my opinion.
 The circular menu buttons are too close to the arrow buttons, making it very easy to accidentally press the wrong button.
-Surprisingly, the remote also lacks a Youtube button.
-There are buttons for Netflix and Google Play, but not Youtube.
-The Youtube app is even missing from the selection of on screen apps, so I have to use the voice command button to go to Youtube.
-This isn't a big deal, but for the price of this model, I would expect the remote to be much better.
+Surprisingly, the remote also lacks a YouTube button.
+There are buttons for Netflix and Google Play, but not YouTube.
+The YouTube app was previously missing from the apps on-screen menu, but Sony has since added it via software updates.

-On the plus side, the pause, play and rewind/fast forward buttons on the remote work really well for Youtube and Netflix, without any delay.
-This might also be dependent on your Internet speed though, but it's lightening fast compared to my Roku.
+On the plus side, the pause, play, and rewind/fast forward buttons on the remote work really well for Youtube and Netflix, without any delay.
+This might also be dependent on your Internet speed, though, but it's lightning fast compared to my Roku.

-I bought the Sony Z9-F sound bar with the matching surround sound speakers.
-Pairing this sound system with the TV made a huge difference, but even a cheap sound bar will likely sound better than the built-in speakers.
-A sound bar will also give you more control over the sound.
+I bought the Sony Z9-F soundbar with the matching surround sound speakers.
+Pairing the Sony sound system with the TV made a huge difference, but even a cheap sound bar would probably sound better than the built-in speakers.